The small quantum cohomology of a weighted projective space, a mirror D-module and their classical limits: Introduction

 \section{Introduction}

 Mirror symmetry has different mathematical formulations: equality between the $I$ and $J$ functions, equivalence of categories, isomorphisms of Frobenius manifolds {\em etc}...
-In this paper, we first explore the $D$-module aspect for the weighted projective spaces $\ppit (w):=\ppit (w_{0},w_{1},\cdots ,w_{n})$, the $A$-model, where $w_{0},w_{1},\cdots ,w_{n}$ are positive integers (to simplify the exposition, we will assume that $w_{0}=1$).
-It will be encoded by the {\em Saito structures of weight $n$} on $\ppit^{1}\times M$, that is tuples $(M,H,\nabla,S,n)$ where $M$ is a complex manifold, $H$ is a trivial bundle on $\ppit^{1}\times M$, $\nabla$ is a flat meromorphic connection with logarithmic poles at $\{\infty \}\times M$ and of order 1 at $\{0\}\times M$ and $S$ is a symmetric, nondegenerate, $\nabla$-flat bilinear form (for short a {\em metric}, even if there is no positivity consideration here).
-More precisely, we attach a Saito structure on $\ppit^{1}\times \cit^{*}$ to the small quantum orbifold cohomology of $\ppit (w)$ and we show that it is isomorphic to the one associated with a suitable potential: this $B$-model will be our mirror partner for the small quantum orbifold cohomology of weighted projective spaces.
-It should be emphasized that our construction yields an explicit and finer version of \cite[Proposition 4.8]{Ir} (Iritani's $B$-models are {\em a priori} only bundles on $\cit\times\cit^{*}$), using a more direct, algebraic, approach and enables us to understand the results of \cite{Coa} using the theory of differential systems.
+In this paper, we first explore the differential aspect of this symmetry for weighted projective spaces $\ppit (w):=\ppit (w_{0},w_{1},\cdots ,w_{n})$, the $A$-model, where $w_{0},w_{1},\cdots ,w_{n}$ are positive integers (to simplify the exposition, we will assume that $w_{0}=1$).
+It will be encoded by the {\em quantum differential system} on $\ppit^{1}\times M$, that is tuples $(M,H,\nabla,S)$ where $M$ is a complex manifold, $H$ is a trivial bundle on $\ppit^{1}\times M$, $\nabla$ is a flat meromorphic connection with logarithmic poles at $\{\infty \}\times M$ and with poles of order less or equal to two at $\{0\}\times M$, and $S$ is a symmetric, nondegenerate, $\nabla$-flat bilinear form (for short a {\em metric}, even if there is no positivity consideration here).
+More precisely, we attach a quantum differential system on $\ppit^{1}\times \cit^{*}$ to the small quantum orbifold cohomology of $\ppit (w)$ and we show that it is isomorphic to the one associated with a suitable regular function (the {\em Landau-Ginzburg} model): this $B$-model will be our mirror partner for the small quantum orbifold cohomology of weighted projective spaces.

+The reason to work with quantum differential systems is very natural: first, on the $A$-side, they arise classically as a ``completion'' of the quantum product to an absolute flat connection (thanks to Dubrovin's formalism), and we cannot expect much better.
+Second, on the $B$-side ({\em i.e} in singularity theory), construction of quantum differential systems, independently of mirror symmetry, is a long story (it goes back to K. Saito \cite{SK} and his theory of primitive forms) and has motivated a lot of work: general statements in our framework (global case) can be found in \cite{DoSa1} (where one of the main tool is Hodge theory) and some significant class of examples or situations are studied for instance in \cite{dGMS}, \cite{Do1}, \cite{DoSa2}, \cite{RS}.

+It is then reasonable to compare such objects, appearing in quite different areas of mathematics: in particular, this enables us to understand the results of \cite{Coa} in the light of singularity theory.
+While computations of quantum differential systems are not so easy in general, they can be explicitely done in our situation.
+This strategy could be useful in order to study more generally the case of the small quantum cohomology of hypersurfaces (or complete intersections) in (weighted) projective spaces, for which the Landau-Ginzburg models are clearly identified (see \cite{givental2}, \cite{Hori}) and not so far from the ones considered here.